 - Undergraduate college degree

-Submit a cover letter, resume, two references, and a writing sample via email to firstname.lastname@example.org.
-For the email’s subject line, enter “Project Assistant.”
+To Apply: Submit a cover letter, resume, two references, and a writing sample via email to firstname.lastname@example.org.
+For the email’s subject line, enter “Research Associate.”
 Review of applications will begin immediately and will continue until the position is filled.

-CEG provides competitive salaries and benefits, including health insurance, paid holidays, and vacations.
+Clean Energy Group and CESA provide competitive salaries and benefits, including health insurance.
 CEG is an equal opportunity employer.
 CEG does not discriminate in hiring or employment practices on the basis of race, color, religion, gender, age, sexual orientation, marital or familial status, national origin, ancestry, non-job-related disability, or status as a veteran.